strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-get-started.md

 >If you have run the Readiness Toolkit [LINK](https://aka.ms/readinesstoolkit) on any devices in your environment, additional data from those devices will be displayed here as well.
 However, there is no need to obtain or run the Readiness Toolkit to use any aspect of Update Readiness.

 ## Monitor current state of updates in the environment

+{SUPERCEDED by "global-monitoring" topic--should we link to that here or just delete this section in this topic?}

 {not sure if this is really part of the flow prior to setting the deployment plan or if it's better in "ongoing monitoring"--or both?}

 Knowing the current status of updates in your environment will be helpful as you formulate a deployment plan in the next step.